Health Insurance in Japan: A Guide for Long-term Residents

 How to Apply for Japanese Health Insurance

-There are two types of health insurance available in Japan.
-All persons living in the country - both citizens and expats with long-term visas - are required by law to be a part of either an Employee Health Insurance (kenko hoken) or the country's National Health Insurance (kokumin kenko hoken).
-What decides which insurance you will participate in is 1) whether or not you work for a Japanese employer and 2) whether or not the Japanese employer offers this health insurance benefit.
+There are two types of health insurance available to those living in Japan.
+All persons living in the country–both citizens and expats with long-term visas–are required by law to enroll in either an Employee Health Insurance (kenkô hoken) or the country's National Health Insurance (kokumin kenkô hoken).
+However, by an agreement with certain countries, this enrollment can be waived.
+The deciding factors in which insurance you will be enrolling in is 1) whether or not you work for a Japanese employer and 2) whether or not the Japanese employer offers this health insurance benefit.

 Japan Employee Health Insurance (Kenko Hoken 健康保険)